Why Honey Brown Eyes Turn Heads Everywhere

 Hazel Eyes

-- Variability: The color is highly variable, appearing green, brown, or gold in a different light.
-This perception of “changing color” is the hallmark of hazel eyes.
+A mixture of colors (usually brown, green, and gold) with uneven pigment distribution.
+Highly variable — appearing green, brown, or gold in different light.
+This perception of "changing color" is the hallmark of hazel eyes.

 Recommended fashion makeup for honey brown eyes